cwendorf/EASI/B-TutorialExamples/Factorial/Factorial-Data-Example.md

 #### Plot of the Confidence Interval for the Mean Difference

+This code obtains and plots the confidence intervals for the groups and the mean difference in the identified comparison.
 ```r
 with(DataSubsetB1,plotDifference(Outcome~Comparison)) # Factorial-Figure5.jpeg
 ```
 <kbd><img src="Factorial-Figure5.jpeg"></kbd>

+And repeat the analysis for the second subset.
 ```r
 with(DataSubsetB2,plotDifference(Outcome~Comparison)) # Factorial-Figure6.jpeg
 ```
 <kbd><img src="Factorial-Figure6.jpeg"></kbd>

+Once again, the confidence levels can be changed away from the default if desired.
 ```r
 with(DataSubsetB1,plotDifference(Outcome~Comparison,conf.level=.99)) # Factorial-Figure7.jpeg
 ```
 <kbd><img src="Factorial-Figure7.jpeg"></kbd>

+And repeat the analysis for the second subset.
 ```r
 with(DataSubsetB2,plotDifference(Outcome~Comparison,conf.level=.99)) # Factorial-Figure8.jpeg
 ```